The Return of the Singularities: Applications of the Smeared Null Energy Condition: Examples

 \subsubsection{Two-dimensional bound}

-Now let us study the (1+1)-d version of the wormhole spacetime \cite{Maldacena:2018gjk}.
-Fewster and Hollands~\cite{Fewster:2004nj} have proven the following null smeared QEI for certain interacting CFT's in $1+1$ Miknowski spacetime:
+Although the wormhole of Ref.~\cite{Maldacena:2018gjk}, may not saturate SNEC for most $q$, we prove here an $(1+1)$-$d$ bound that does.
+To be able to study the wormhole using a $(1+1)$-$d$ bound, we focus on the $AdS_2$ part of the geometry.
+Fewster and Hollands~\cite{Fewster:2004nj} have proven the following null smeared QEI for certain interacting CFT's in $(1+1)$ Minkowski spacetime:

 where $c$ is the total central charge of the theory.
+Blanco at al. \cite{Blanco:2017akw} confirmed and slightly improved that bound using modular Hamiltonians.
 Surprisingly, this bound has yet to be generalized to curved space.
 Following work of Flanagan \cite{Flanagan:2002bd}, we provide a simple proof of eq.\eqref{2dbound} for spacetimes \textit{globally conformal to Minkowski}, and \textit{arbitrary} smearing functions.
 The detailed proof is given in Appendix~\ref{bound proof}.
-We should note that while $AdS_2$ is not globally conformal to Minskowki the bound can be used approximately in the wormhole case as long as we stay away from the boundaries.
+We should note that while $AdS_2$ is not globally conformal to Minkowski the bound can be used approximately in the wormhole case as long as we stay away from the boundaries.
 So have

 The $(1+1)$-d stress tensor is given by

 where $r_e$ is the size of the $S^2$ in the near horizon $AdS_2 \otimes S^2$ geometry.
 Equation eq.\eqref{2d} becomes

 As we have mentioned $q$ is approximately proportional to the number of species of fields.
 In the CFTs of interest, this role is played by $c$, so $q/c$ is of order one.
 As in \ref{4dbound} we calculate the integrals in eq.\eqref{q_over_c} for a Gaussian of width $\sigma$ to obtain \be \frac{q}{c} \leq \sqrt{2} \left(2+\sigma^{-1} e^{2/\sigma^2} \sqrt{\pi} (\sigma^2-4) \erf{[\sqrt{2}/\sigma]} \right)^{-1} \,. \ee